Benjamin0-1/VEGA/README.md

 2. By default, `NODE_ENV` in the `.env` file is set to "production".
 This means that when you run `npm start` at the root directory, it will connect to a deployed database.
 However, this process can take up to 5 minutes due to cost considerations.
 If you prefer to set up a PostgreSQL database locally and run the `NODE_ENV` as "development", you will need to update your `.env` file with your own database credentials.
 This will allow for a faster setup with local configurations.
 The application will be loaded with sample data, including templates, categories, and images.

+3. The application will be loaded with sample data including templates, categories, and images.

+4. A default Admin user will be created with the following credentials:
+    - **Email:** admin@gmail.com
+    - **Password:** 12345

 Feel free to explore and use the **VEGA Template Store**!